Jamil Naqsh: Life

-Naqsh trained as a miniaturist under former National College of Arts professor Ustaad Haji Sharif in Lahore beginning in 1953.
-He left the National College of Arts without completing his degree as he felt it was the experience not the qualification that was important.
+Naqsh trained as a miniaturist under National College of Arts (NCA) professor Ustad Haji Muhammad Sharif in Lahore beginning in 1953.
+He left the NCA without completing his degree as he felt it was the experience not the qualification that was important.
 He left Pakistan in 2012 and settled in London, United Kingdom.

 On 7 May 2019, due to pneumonia, Naqsh was admitted to St Mary’s Hospital in London, where he died nine days later at the age of 79.

 Work

 Naqsh mostly painted pigeons.
 He also painted women, often integrating them with the elements of horses, pigeons or children.
 He grew up seeing pigeons flutter around in his courtyard; thus, much of his work included drawings of pigeons.
 He set up his Karachi studio in a rooftop garden where pigeons were allowed to move around freely and were welcomed as visitors.

 Naqsh was influenced by the works of Indian, Pakistani and European masters, including Pablo Picasso and Jean-Auguste-Dominique Ingres.
 In June 2012, an untitled piece by Naqsh was sold for about PKR 6.3 million at Bonhams.